Ask Larry: Dharma Questions & Answers

 We offer introductory instruction in Vipassana (insight) meditation in three different formats to accommodate the different schedules and preferences of beginning students.
 Please take a look at our For Beginners page for more information.

 Practice Groups meet weekly.
 Each meeting includes meditation instruction, formal practice, and discussion.
 The groups offer support for maintaining and deepening our meditation practice and integrating mindfulness into our daily activities.
 Homework for the practice groups can be found here.

 The support of the retreat environment encourages continuity of awareness, and can help develop qualities such as confidence, perseverance, mindfulness, concentration and the unfolding of wisdom and compassion.
 Retreats are held in silence and meals are provided.
 All retreats include instruction, interviews and/or discussion in addition to meditation practice.
 There is also a short period of mindful work.

 Registrations must be received by noon on Thursday before the retreat.
 It is possible to register for one day of a two-day retreat.
 If you are new to retreats at CIMC, it is possible to register for just the first day of a two-day retreat but not just the second day.
-Please call the office for more information.
+Please contact the office for more information.

 CIMC is unable to provide housing.
 We can suggest places to stay that are within walking and driving distance of the Center.